-- 1. Go to (or on behalf of) the family head or spouse (even if temporarily absent) or to any other family member, including ineligible immigrant household members.
-The Housing Department will use actual past income during the twelve (12) month period prior to admission or projected income during the twelve (12) month period following admission; and - 2.
-Are derived from assets to which any member of the family has access that are not specifically excluded by Federal regulations; and, - 3.
+- 1. That are received from all sources by each member of the family who is eighteen (18) years of age or older, or is the head of household or spouse, plus any unearned income by or on behalf of each dependent who is under eighteen (18) years of age, including ineligible immigrant household members; and - 2.
+Are derived from assets to which any member of the family has access that are not specifically excluded by federal regulations; and, - 3.
 Are not specifically excluded from annual income.
+(24 CFR 5.609)